 How to Start a Blog

 Don’t have a blog yet?
 That should be step one before starting an email list!

 I recommend signing up for my free email course called Blogging Bootcamp.
-This step-by-step course has helped hundreds of my subscribers start their blogs!
+This step-by-step course has helped hundreds of my subscribers start a blog!

 Blogging has an extremely low start-up cost: You really only need to pay for web hosting (which I recommend getting through Bluehost because it’s only $2.95 a month) and a domain name for your blog.
 And you will even get your domain name FREE with Bluehost, which saves you about $15-20.